kartavya-bhagat/golang/README.md

 main.go has all the functions commented under it.

-Uncomment and run "go run main.go F.go" OR "go run *.go"
+Uncomment and Run

+> go run main.go File_name.go

+OR

+>go run *.go

-F.go -> File that contains the function
+File_name.go -> File that contains the function

 Everything is under package main